improving-minnesota/react-workshop/labs/lab-05-forms.md

 });
 ```

-- Run the tests and verify that they pass before moving to the next section.
+- Run the tests and verify that all of them pass before moving to the next section.
-  - You'll have to uncomment the spies for them to work.

 &nbsp;
 ## Run the application and see your work.

+If you haven't already done so,
 - In a terminal windows run: `gulp watch:dev` to fire off the build.
 - In a separate terminal run: `gulp serve:dev` to serve the index.html.
 - Navigate to [http://localhost:3000](http://localhost:3000) in your favorite browser.